bjarkebrodin/Notes/TOOLS/Git/Workflows.md

 different branch (versus checking from the branch were merging into)

-In case of someone rebasing the commits you depend on, make sure to rebase to the new head and NOT `merg`, this will make things slightly smoother. `git pull --rebase` can be useful for this.
+In case of someone rebasing the commits you depend on, make sure to rebase to the new head and NOT `merge`, this will make things slightly smoother. `git pull --rebase` can be useful for this.